Sorry John Legend You’re Not Invited!

 The extremely proud husband also talked about his wife’s latest Sports Illustrated issue.
 He enthused about her Sports Illustrated photo shoot and that she is an awesome woman and that she looks great.

-The Lip Sync Battle star, has modeled several times for the magazine, however, this will be her first time on it since having their nine-month-old daughter, Luna.
+The Lip Sync Battle star has modeled several times for the magazine.
+However, this will be her first time on it since having their 9-month-old daughter, Luna.

 She wore a small purple bikini and stared alluringly into the camera.